GMC Yukon Insurance Rates

 Rate estimates for individual coverage type:

-Rate estimates include $500 deductible amounts, liability coverage up to 30/60, and includes medical/PIP and uninsured motorist coverage.
-Rates are averaged for all 50 U.S. states and Yukon models.
+These estimates include $500 deductible amounts, 30/60 split liability limits, and includes medical and UM/UIM coverage.
+Rates are averaged for all 50 states and Yukon trim levels.

 Price Range by Coverage and Risk

-For the average driver, prices range range from as low as $518 for liability-only coverage to a high rate of $2,162 for a high-risk driver policy.
+For a driver in their 40's, prices range go from as low as $518 for just liability insurance to a high of $2,162 for a high-risk insurance policy.

 Price Range by Location

-Where you live can make a big difference on the price of insurance.
-Areas with sparse population tend to have a lower frequency of comprehensive and collision claims than congested cities.
-The graphic below illustrates how location impacts auto insurance rates.
+Your location has a large influence on car insurance rates.
+Areas with sparse population tend to have a lower frequency of physical damage claims than congested cities.

-These examples highlight why all drivers should compare prices for a specific zip code and risk profile, instead of making a decision based on rate averages.
+These examples illustrate why it is important to compare rates for a specific zip code and risk profile, rather than using rate averages.

 Use the form below to get customized rates for your location.